 Learn, practice and apply fundamental jazz dance skills and vocabulary.
 Introduction to the historical and cultural context of jazz dance.
 DAN-D32 and D33 are courses related in content and are limited in enrollment according to Title 5, section 55040.
-For further information see section VIII of the catalog regarding course repetition.
+For further information see section VIII regarding course repetition.
 54 hours laboratory.
+(Letter Grade, or Pass/No Pass option.)